Is Harlem Safe?

 Participate in local community meetings: Participate in your community and keep up with local concerns and crime prevention programs.

-Be careful around public housing complexes: Be careful of public housing areas: certain public housing communities in Harlem may have higher crime rates, despite the fact that most inhabitants are law-abiding residents.
+Be careful around public housing complexes: Be careful of public housing areas: certain public housing communities in Harlem may have higher crime rates, and violent crimes, than different neighborhoods, despite the fact that most inhabitants are law-abiding residents.
 Be alert and avoid wandering around these areas, especially at night.

 Use trustworthy car services or ride-sharing applications: Use reputable taxi firms or ride sharing apps such as Lyft and Uber instead of illegal street-hail taxis.

-Introduce yourself with local businesses: Familiarize yourself with the area’s restaurant and store owners, as they can offer valuable tips about the region’s recent incidents and overall safety.
+Introduce yourself with local businesses: Familiarize yourself with the area’s restaurant and store owners, as they can offer valuable tips about the region’s recent incidents, gun violence, and overall safety.

-Avoid certain parks after dark: Even though parks such as Morningside Park and Marcus Garvey Park are often secure throughout the day, it’s advisable to stay away from them at night as they are often poorly lighted and less populated.
+Avoid certain parks after dark: Even though parks such as Morningside Park and Marcus Garvey Park are often secure throughout the day, it’s advisable to stay away from them at night.

 Harlem’s safe Neighborhoods